ammarnajjar/ammarnajjar.github.io/README.md

        src="https://scan.coverity.com/projects/13460/badge.svg"/>
 </a>

 It is automatically transformed by [Jekyll](https://jekyllrb.com/) into a static site whenever I push this repository to GitHub.
+It will be published on: https://ammarnajjar.github.io

 ## License
 The following directories and their contents are Copyright Ammar Najjar.
 You may not reuse anything therein without my permission: